bow-simulation/virtualbow-website/docs/index.md

 ---

+Bow Simulator is a free, open-source software tool for bow and arrow physics simulation.
+It allows you to create virtual bow models and simulate their static and dynamic performance.
+The results include things like deformation, draw curve, material stresses, arrow velocity, degree of efficiency and more.
+This way bow designs can be evaluated and optimized before actually building them.

+(Please note that this software is still somewhat immature, so don't trust the results too much yet and report any bugs that you find.)

+For more information see the screenshots and feature list below or have a look at the [user manual](resources.md).
+Visit the [download section](download.md) to get the latest version.
+If you want to keep up with this project, subscribe to the new [mailing lists](mailing-lists.md).

+## Screenshots

+---

 <a href="../images/screenshot_01.png" ><img src="../images/screenshot_01_thumb.png" style="height: 100px; margin: 5px 10px 5px 10px"></a>
 <a href="../images/screenshot_02.png" ><img src="../images/screenshot_02_thumb.png" style="height: 100px; margin: 5px 10px 5px 10px"></a>
 <a href="../images/screenshot_03.png" ><img src="../images/screenshot_03_thumb.png" style="height: 100px; margin: 5px 10px 5px 10px"></a>
 <a href="../images/screenshot_05.png" ><img src="../images/screenshot_05_thumb.png" style="height: 100px; margin: 5px 10px 5px 10px"></a>

----

-## Overview

----

-Bow Simulator is a bow and arrow design tool that allows you to create virtual bow models and simulate their performance.
-The results include many static and dynamic characteristics of the bow such as deformation, draw curve, material stresses, arrow velocity, degree of efficiency and more.
-It can be used for evaluating and optimising bow designs before actually building them.
-Please note though that this software is still somewhat immature, so don't trust the results too much yet.

-Bow Simulator is free open-source software released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.html).

-For more detailed information see the feature list below or have a look at the [user manual](resources.md).
-Visit the [download section](download.md) to get the latest version.
-If you want to keep up with this project, subscribe to the new [mailing lists](mailing-lists.md).

 ## Features